denistsoi/dtsoi.com/docs/cv/readme.md

 :::

 - Project 1 - SQL and Data Modeling for the Web
+  - Introduction to Flask and Flask-migrate.
+Building models via flask-sqlalchemy over Postgresql.
 - Project 2 - API Development and Documentation
+  - Reenforcing API development with Flask backend and basic React frontend.
 - Project 3 - Identity and Access Management (IAM)
+  - Exposure to Auth0 RBAC permissions and postman collections test runner.
+  - More API Flask development, mainly on authorisation of jwt tokens.
 - Project 4 - Server Deployment, Containerisation and Testing
+  - Deploying an app on AWS EKS.
+  - AWS IAM setup and EKS setup.
 - Project 5 - Capstone Project

-##### Music Booking app
-Introduction to Flask and Flask-migrate.
-Building models via flask-sqlalchemy over Postgresql.

-##### Trivia app
-Reenforcing API development with Flask backend and basic React frontend.

-##### Coffee shop
-Exposure to Auth0 RBAC permissions and postman collections test runner.
-More API Flask development, mainly on authorisation of jwt tokens.

-##### Deploying an app on AWS EKS.
-AWS IAM setup and EKS setup.

-##### Capstone:
-Movie Agency api with RBAC using Auth0.
+  - Movie Agency api with RBAC using Auth0.

 ### 03/2020